bishopZ/Frame.js/api.md

 # Frame.log( [arguments] )

 Send to console if it exists and debug mode is 1 or greater.
-Debug version only.

 # Frame.error( [arguments] )

 Send to console if it exists and debug mode is 2 or greater with error formating.
-Debug version only.

 # Frame.title( [arguments] )

 Send to console if it exists and debug mode is 2 or greater with title formating.
-Debug version only.

 Unit Testing Properties
 ----------------

-# Frame.useTimeout = true
+# Frame.useTimeout = False

-Set to false to run without timeouts.
-If a function fails, Frame will simply stop.
+Set to true to set timeout limits for Frame functions.
+If a function fails, Frame will move on to the next frame rather than stopping.

 # Frame.overrideTimeoutLength = false